By EatOkra

 EatOkra

-For conscious consumers and foodies seeking to discover and support Black-owned culinary businesses and cultural events.
+For foodies and community members seeking to discover and support Black-owned culinary businesses and cultural events.

 EatOkra is a well-regarded food & drink app that is completely free.
 With a 4.7/5 rating from 2.2K reviews, it maintains solid user satisfaction.
-Users particularly appreciate community impact and cultural relevance, though search filter limitations and outdated listings remains a common concern.
+Users particularly appreciate community impact and discovery of niche culinary spots, though navigation friction and occasional data inaccuracies in listings remains a common concern.

 What is EatOkra?

-EatOkra is a discovery platform for Black-owned restaurants and culinary events on iOS and Android.
+EatOkra is a directory app for Black-owned restaurants and culinary events on iOS and Android.

 Current Momentum